lorisleiva/blog-2019-vuepress/articles/20200714 Unlock your frontend skills/index.md

 }
 ```

 <small>Note that, we could achieve the same result using a global mixin that defines computed properties.
-I prefer using `Object.defineProperty` since it doesn't come with all the unnecessary reactivity that brings computed properties.</small>
+I prefer using `Object.defineProperty` since it doesn't come with all the unnecessary reactivity whilst allowing us to only provide a getter function — i.e. the reference to the store cannot be updated.</small>

 Next, we can leverage this plugin to initialise our stores.
 What we previously had in our `app.js` file can be migrated over here.